September 27, 2022

 Pros of Amazon Vendor Central

-Amazon Marketing Services (AMS) is an effective advertising tool that provides a number of features that can help drive demand and traffic to product pages.
+Amazon Marketing Services (AMS) is an effective advertising tool that provides several features that can help drive demand and traffic to product pages.

 While Amazon Marketing Services are available to both Amazon Seller Central users and Vendor Central users, Vendor Central provides access to premium features that aren't available on Seller Central.